Follow Slashdot blog updates by subscribing to our blog RSS feed

 My first computer came with a 42MB MFM hard drive, but I later re-formatted it with an RLL-capable controller card and it automagically became a 60MB hard drive.
 Very tricksy!

-If your first spear had a fire-hardened head, you were not a bleeding edge technology user.
+• If your first computer had a disk drive, you were not a bleeding edge technology user.

 Another hotbed of activity was some folks who worked at a South Seattle fire station.
 These, in fact, were the ones who took the circulating pirated source code and created the package that became the Seattle Computer product that Bill Gates purchased for $50,000, resold to IBM, and then seized himself as MSDOS.